isomerpages/nlb-biblioasia/_may-2012/A Founder's Literacy Legacy: The Short Stories and Radio Plays of S Rajaratnam.md

 title: "A Founder's Literacy Legacy: The Short Stories and Radio Plays of S Rajaratnam"
 permalink: /vol-8/issue-1/may-2012/rajaratnam-stories-radio-plays/
-description: "One of Singapore’s founding leaders, S. Rajaratnam, is today best known for drafting the Singapore Pledge and for being the country’s first Foreign Minister.
-His biographer Irene Ng, who recently edited the collection The Short Stories and Radio Plays of S. Rajaratnam, reveals his little-recognised literary side and discusses its importance to Singapore. "
+description: One of Singapore’s founding leaders, S. Rajaratnam, is today best known for drafting the Singapore Pledge and for being the country’s first Foreign Minister.
+His biographer Irene Ng, who recently edited the collection The Short Stories and Radio Plays of S. Rajaratnam, reveals his little-recognised literary side and discusses its importance to Singapore.
 ---
-#### One of Singapore’s founding leaders, S. Rajaratnam, is today best known for drafting the Singapore Pledge and for being the country’s first Foreign Minister.
-His biographer Irene Ng, who recently edited the collection The Short Stories and Radio Plays of S. Rajaratnam, reveals his little-recognised literary side and discusses its importance to Singapore.
+#### One of Singapore’s founding leaders, S. Rajaratnam is today best known for drafting the Singapore Pledge and for being the country’s first Foreign Minister.
+His biographer Irene Ng, who recently edited the anthology, *The Short Stories and Radio Plays of S. Rajaratnam*, reveals his little-recognised literary side and discusses its importance to Singapore.

 <img style="width:80%;" src="/images/Vol%208%20issue%201/Rajaratnam/Rajaratnam.jpg">
- <div style="background-color: white;">Rajaratnam in his office. <i>National Archives of Singapore.</i></div>
+ <div style="background-color: white;">S. Rajaratnam in his office. <i>National Archives of Singapore.</i></div>

 S. Rajaratnam is perhaps best remembered for his visionary role in shaping the national ideology and framing the foreign policy of Singapore as one of its founding leaders charting a yet-unknown future.
 What is less recognised is the rich literary legacy he left behind.
 Its creation predates the independence of Singapore in 1965, and even its self-governing status in 1959.